kevintpeng/Learn-Something-Every-Day/Data-Science/Elasticsearch.md

 # Elasticsearch
-- Allows real-time searching on data on large scale and analyze data.
+- Allows near real-time searching on data on large scale and analyze data.
 - Provides a RESTful API for programs to interface on it.
 - Elasticsearch is scalable horizontally, with the addition of multiple nodes and let's the cluster automatically take advantage of extra hardware.
 - stores data in json
 - schema free, index a JSON document and it will detect the data structure and types, create index, and make data searchable
 - built on top of Java library, Apache Lucene